High School Financial Literacy

 Financial literacy education for Iowa high school students

 Many of our every day decisions have a financial impact, which makes personal finance a crucial skill.
 It applies in almost every aspect of life.
 It’s especially important in high school, before students venture on their own and manage their own wealth.
 Financial Skills for Smart Living® will fill the void in high school financial literacy education.

 Financial Skills for Smart Living® is a college-level personal finance course customized for Iowa high school students and adapted for high school faculty delivery.
 Qualified juniors and seniors who take this course will gain a clear understanding of the fundamentals of personal finance.
 Unlike other high school personal finance course options, Financial Skills for Smart Living® gives students the opportunity to earn college credit after passing the final exam.
-In addition, high school faculty who teach the course can receive professional development and support from UNI Business faculty and staff.
+In addition, high school faculty who teach the course can receive professional development and support from Wilson Business faculty and staff.

 The only course of its kind to offer college credit to students who complete the requirements.

 The course meets the Iowa 21st Century Financial Literacy standards and includes all topics in the Senate File 2415 related to personal finance class.

 No masters degree needed to teach the course.

 The financial skills gained in this course will arm high school students with the confidence needed to succeed in life, regardless of their plans after graduation.
 Units are designed to address goal setting, financial statements, careers, saving and investing, credit and loans, insurance and retirement planning.
 Lessons include:

 - Preparing for the Good Life: Setting Goals